-Mayumi Kanagawa is a Japanese-American violinist currently studying at the Hochschule für Musik “hanns eisler” Berlin with Kolja Blacher.
-Recipient of the fourth prize at the 16th International Tchaikovsky Competition in Moscow and both the second and best concerto prizes at the 2018 Long-Thibaud Crespin competition in Paris, she is also the first prize winner of the 2016 Princess Astrid Competition in Trondheim, 2013 Jascha Heifetz Competition in Vilnius, and the 2011 Irving M. Klein Competition in San Francisco.
-Mayumi has soloed with many orchestras including the Prague Radio Symphony Orchestra, Mariinsky Orchestra, Deutsche Kammerphilharmonie Bremen, Finnish Radio Symphony Orchestra, Lithuanian National Symphony, among others.
-This season will see her debut with the Belgian National Symphony and Hugh Wolff, as well as return to the Lithuanian National Orchestra.
+Mayumi Kanagawa (1994) is a Berlin based, Japanese-American violinist known for her rich, dark sound and focused, engaging musicality.
+Recipient of the fourth prize at the 2019 Tchaikovsky Competition in Moscow and second prize and best concerto prize at the 2018 Long-Thibaud Crespin competition in Paris, Mayumi has soloed with many orchestras including the Prague Radio Symphony Orchestra, Mariinsky Orchestra, Deutsche Kammerphilharmonie Bremen, Finnish Radio Symphony Orchestra, Belgian National Orchestra, among others.
+This season she will debut with the Yomiuri Nippon Orchestra in Tokyo as well as at Wigmore Hall in London.

 Chamber music and outreach programs have brought Mayumi to the Trans-Siberian festival, Verbier festival, Chanel Pygmalion chamber music series in Japan, and TONALi tours throughout Germany.

 Mayumi’s musical education has been shaped by great musicians and pedagogues including Kolja Blacher, Yoshiko Nakura, Masao Kawasaki, and Robert Lipsett.

 She currently performs on a Petrus Guarnerius (Mantua, late 17th century) violin, on generous loan from the Deutsche Musikinstrumentenfond of the Deutsch Stiftung Musikleben.